kulcsarrudolf/pasztor.at/content/blog/api-first-2.md

 }
 ```

-The `@RequestBody` annotation tells Spring Boot to decode the request body to an object, whereas the `consumes`
-parameter tells Spring Boot to route requests with the JSON type to this method.
+The `@RequestBody` annotation tells Spring Boot to decode the request body to an object, whereas the `consumes` parameter tells Spring Boot to route requests with the JSON type to this method.

+{{% tip %}}
-> **Tip:** you can have multiple methods with different `consumes` values to hande different data types.
-Spring Boot
-> will route the requests accordingly.
-Similarly, the `produces` stanza can be used to indicate the produced response
-> type and the client can decide using the `Accept` header which response type it wants.
+**Tip:** you can have multiple methods with different `consumes` values to hande different data types.
+Spring Boot will route the requests accordingly.
+Similarly, the `produces` stanza can be used to indicate the produced response type and the client can decide using the `Accept` header which response type it wants.
+{{% /tip %}}

 ### Headers